lhelwerd/top2000/README.md

 The module is written for recent Python versions, currently Python 3.11 and later is supported.
 The intention is to have few (if any) package dependencies.

+### Top 2000 data

 Necessary data files for different years were previously obtainable from the [NPO Radio 2 Top 2000](https://www.nporadio2.nl/top2000) website.
-However, downloads for older years might no longer be available there and the [terms of service](https://npo.nl/overnpo/algemene-voorwaarden/algemene-voorwaarden-online) of NPO might make it not acceptable to share these files nor provide automated methods of obtaining them.
+However, downloads for older years might no longer be available there (or, if they are, they may not be in the format that we expect by default) and the [terms of service](https://npo.nl/overnpo/algemene-voorwaarden/algemene-voorwaarden-online) of NPO might make it not acceptable to share these files nor provide automated methods of obtaining them.
 We make use of several input formats:

 - We read CSV files which are based on the Excel (.xlsx) downloads from the official website.
+Only the current year's CSV file and the CSV files from older years without JSON files are used; the older years are assumed to have columns named `pos <year>` in them for the chart position for a `<year>`.
 - We read JSON files which are obtained from the API that feeds the official website with the chart list.